SD › Best Places to Stay in San Francisco

 - Best Luxury Hotels in San Francisco

-Fairmont Ghirardelli Square • Four Seasons San Francisco • The St. Regis • Four Seasons Hotel at Embarcadero • Fairmont Hotel (Nob Hill)
+Fairmont (Nob Hill) • Four Seasons San Francisco • The St. Regis • Four Seasons Embarcadero • Fairmont Ghirardelli Square

 - Best Boutique Hotels in San Francisco

-Hotel Vitale • Hotel Driscol • Tilden Hotel • Hotel G
+Hotel Vitale • Hotel Drisco • Tilden Hotel • Hotel G

 - Best Cheap & Midrange Hotels in San Francisco